 The Passover celebration, one of the most important periods of the Jewish calendar, takes place on the fourteenth of Abib (also known by the post-exilic name Nisan).

 The week of Unleavened Bread lasts seven days, from the fifteenth through the twenty-first of Abib.
 The first day of the week of Unleavened Bread, the fifteenth of Abib, is a high Sabbath, and is referred to as the feast of Unleavened Bread (Leviticus 23:23:6).

 The sixteenth of Abib, the second day of the week of Unleavened Bread, also is important, being the day of the feast of Firstfruits.

-And the blood shall be to you for a token upon the houses where ye are: and when I see the blood, I will pass over you, and the plague shall not be upon you to destroy you, when I smite the land of Egypt.
+‘Now the blood shall be a sign for you on the houses where you are.
+And when I see the blood, I will pass over you; and the plague shall not be on you to destroy you when I strike the land of Egypt.
 (Exodus 12:13)

 Passover is the first of the seven Levitical feasts (Leviticus Chapter 23).
 The first three of the seven feasts are grouped together and referred to as “the feast of Unleavened Bread” (Deuteronomy 16:16).
 Passover is the only one of the seven feasts ever to be celebrated in the midst of the Egyptians.

 There was one actual Passover, that which occurred over three thousand years ago.
 However, the feast of Passover has been celebrated annually ever since the Jews left Egypt (perhaps missing a few times due to difficult circumstances).
 These subsequent observations commemorate the original Passover.
 The feast of Passover gives Christians insight into salvation, the first area of redemption.

 It is worthy of note that the blood on the two side posts and on the upper door post of the houses of Israel was for a token, a sign.
 Nothing was said about the sins of Israel when the Passover was instituted by the Lord.